d12frosted/elpa-mirror/gnu/tempel-readme.txt

   popup UI a try.
 After inserting the template you can move between the visible template fields with the keys `M-{', `M-}' or `C-up/down' which are normally bound to `forward/backward-paragraph'.
-Tempel temporarily remaps these commands to `tempel-next' and `tempel-previous'.
+Tempel temporarily remaps these commands to `tempel-next/previous'.
 The key bindings are defined in the `tempel-map' keymap.
 You can customize them there.
 As soon as you move before (behind) the first (last) field, the fields are finalized.

   Tempel can hook into the abbrev mechanism of Emacs by enabling the `tempel-abbrev-mode' in a buffer or by enabling the `tempel-global-abbrev-mode'.
 Then the Tempel templates will be available via `expand-abbrev' which is usually bound to `C-x ''.

-  Note that this package is not a competitor to the mature and widely used YASnippet library.
+  Note that this package is not a competitor to the mature and widely used YASnippet library, which comes with many readily available snippet collections.
 Try Tempel only if you like small and simple packages.
 With Tempel you write your templates in Lisp syntax, which from my perspective fits well to the hackable nature of Emacs.
 Tempel took inspiration from the [Tempo-Snippets] package by Nikolaj